drshahizan/SECP3843/submission/Kelvinnn-2/question 3/question3.md

 ```

-4. Create 3 dashboard for each user:
+d.
+Create three dashboard templates for each user type: customer_dashboard.html, technical_worker_dashboard.html, and management_dashboard.html.
+These templates  contain the HTML code specific to each user type's dashboard.

 `customer_dashboard.html`
 `management_dashboard.html`
 `technical_worker_dashboard.html`

-### Path setting and run the App
+### 7. Path setting and run the App

-1. Go to urls.py and add necessary path for each page
+a.
+Open the urls.py file in your Django project.
+This file is usually located in the main project directory.
+Import the views you need to map to the URL paths.

 ```python
 from django.contrib import admin